sushanth10/Hackerrank-30-Days-of-Code/README.md

-# Hackerrank-30-Days-of-Code
+# Hackerrank-Tracks
-This repository contains solutions for Hackerrank '30 Days of Code' tutorial in Python.
+This repository contains Python solutions for the following Hackerrank Programming Tracks:
+1. 30 Days of Code
+2. 10 Days of Statistics